While this list could theoretically be endless, here are the Top 9 Questions we receive relative to living in Mexico:

 4. Do you recommend coastal or central living?

-Having lived on the coast and inland ourselves, there are benefits and considerations to both areas—topography, culture, customs, proximity to international airports, medical care, etc. While it is a personal choice, it is important to do as much research as possible—both via the internet and as much travel as you can to see what is (and isn’t) a fit for you.
-There are so many options, one could very easily be happy in several places or even do half a year in one and the other half in another depending on your own personal desires.
+Having lived on the coast and inland ourselves, there are benefits and considerations to both areas—topography, culture, customs, proximity to international airports, medical care, etc. While it is a personal choice, it is important to do as much research as possible—both via the internet and in-person travel so as to see what is (and isn’t) a fit for you.
+There are so many options, one could very easily be happy in several places or even do half a year in one and the other half in another depending on your own personal circumstances.

 I would say they are more or less the same.
 Your best bets for keeping your grocery expenses down is to shop at the mom & pop corner stores, the fruterías, carnicerías and tortillerías.
 Dining out, especially in tourist-popular areas can be pricey, unless of course you are going for your delicious street fare of tacos, tamales and torta stands.
 Medical costs vary by specialty but on average are more or less the same coastal vs. central—at least that has been our experience.
 As for house rentals, they seem to be pretty consistent between both areas, although are increasingly going up as the popularity of relocating to Mexico does as well.